How Much Does a Nurse with a BSN Make?

 Highest Paying States for Nurses With a BSN

-The amount you can make as a nurse can vary largely depending on the state you work.
-The highest-paying states for registered nurses according to the BLS are:
+The amount you can make as a nurse can vary largely depending on which state you work in.
+The highest-paying states for registered nurses, according to ZipRecruiter, are:

 BSN Salary by State